VictoriaLebedeva/model_selection_evaluation/README.md

    --nrows <number of rows to read from file> \
    --max-features <random forest param: number of features, used in each tree> \
    --n-estimators <random forest param: the number of trees in the forest> \
-   --min-samples-leaf <random forest param: minimum number of samples required to be at a leaf node>
+   --min-samples-leaf <random forest param: minimum number of samples required to be at a leaf node> \
+   --min-max-scaler <use feature scaling> \
+   --remove-irrelevant-features <removes irrelevant features>
     ```

 ### **Experiments**